How Startups from the USA to France are Embracing the AI Wave

 "AI Booster webinars are a great idea.
 Keep helping us get educated, best course of action."
 Stephane Ibos, Keypup

 Another learning is that implementing AI into a startup differs greatly based on its size and capacities.
-Newfund MSMEs concentrate their efforts in particular on marketing and product improvement, in order to remain relevant vis-à-vis their competition.
+Newfund MSMEs concentrate their efforts in particular on marketing and product improvement, in order to remain relevant towards their competition.
 78% of companies who want to bring profound improvements to their core product actually have less than 50 employees.

 Larger companies, on the other hand, do not have to find their product-market fit and thus mainly focus on support sectors, including sales optimization or customer care.
 Aircall’s CTO highlights that “embedding AI in both sales and customer support workflows and augmenting agent productivity based on AI” stands as an opportunity for their sector.